buildbot/buildbot/master/docs/developer/utils.rst

     .. py:method:: __call__()

         Force a call to the decorated method now.
-        If the decorated method is currently running, another call will begin as soon as it completes.
+        If the decorated method is currently running, another call will begin as soon as it completes unless the poller is currently stopping.

 :py:mod:`buildbot.util.maildir`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~